What goes around, indeed.

 To me, here are the headlines:

-• As new ideas emerge (often first as new databases that abandon the relational model, SQL semantics and transactionally consistent behaviors), in short time frames these get added on to Relational + SQL DBs.
+- As new ideas emerge (often first as new databases that abandon the relational model/SQL and transactional behaviors), in short time frames these get added on to RM + SQL DBs.
 The most recent examples are ANN indexes for GenAI use cases.

 This hit home – as it echoes the ideas and philosophy behind Regatta.

-Our foundational question was: “if the Relational Model and SQL as a standard language is so powerful, why do people try other approaches to work to workaround the issues of scaling performance, and why does the complexity of data fabrics/ETL/pipeline complexity keep growing?”.
+Our foundational question was: “if the RM/SQL model is so powerful, why do people try other approaches to work to workaround the issues of scaling performance, and why does the complexity of data fabrics/ETL/pipeline complexity keep growing?”.

 So often, when there is a roadblock, people start by abandoning what works, and building a new thing – without an appreciation of the downstream complexity that creates.